About the Programme

-The Outreach Programme on the Rwanda Genocide and the United Nations is an information and educational outreach programme run by the UN Department of Global Communications.
+The Outreach Programme on the 1994 genocide against the Tutsi in Rwanda and the United Nations is an information and educational outreach programme run by the UN Department of Global Communications.

 The programme was established by the General Assembly on 23 December 2005 (A/RES/60/225) to "mobilize civil society for Rwanda genocide victim remembrance and education in order to help prevent future acts of genocide."

-By providing information materials which educate on the lessons of the Rwanda genocide, the outreach programme focuses on two main themes:
+By providing information materials which educate on the lessons of the 1994 genocide against the Tutsi in Rwanda, the outreach programme focuses on two main themes:

 - Preventing genocide:

-learning the lessons of the genocide in Rwanda in order to help prevent similar acts in the future.
+learning the lessons of the genocide in order to help prevent similar acts in the future.

 - Supporting survivors: